reagro/carob-data/source/standard.rst

 The *terminag* standard can be used "stand-alone" for your own data, and as part of the data compilation done through the Carob project.

 The standard is defined in a number of tables that are available on the `termiag <https://github.com/reagro/terminag>`__ github site and via the R package `carobiner <https://github.com/reagro/carobiner>`__.
-The terminag standard is not an ontology in the sense that, with very few exceptions, it does not semantically relate variables to each other.

 .. raw:: html
    :file: _R/standard.html